-8.5.24.6 Hydraulic Analysis of Bridge on Grevet-Chapais, MP 125.3
+8.5.24.6 Hydraulic Analysis of Bridge on Grevet-Chapais, KP 125.3

-The railway bridge on the Crevet-Chapais road was not the subject of a hydraulic study since bathymetric surveys could not be carried out due to the presence of strong currents.
+The railway bridge on the Grevet-Chapais line was not the subject of a hydraulic study since bathymetric surveys could not be carried out due to the presence of strong currents.
 Nevertheless, during the field visit a steel-wood bridge downstream of the railway bridge was observed allowing us to make a visual analysis of the hydraulic conditions of the sector.